TICGL

 Tax Hikes Alone Have Limited or Negative Growth Multipliers

-Studies consistently show that CIT rate increases reduce investment and long-term revenue buoyancy.
-With Tanzania's TRA already exceeding revenue targets by over 103%, the bottleneck is not collection efficiency — it is the breadth and depth of the taxable private sector.
-A higher rate on a narrow base produces less revenue than a moderate rate on a broad, growing base.
+CIT rate increases reduce investment and long-term revenue buoyancy.
+With Tanzania's TRA exceeding targets by over 103%, the bottleneck is the breadth and depth of the taxable private sector — not collection efficiency.

 2️⃣